stevent-surya/math_1/README.md

 # math_1
-Excercise 1 for Polytechnic ATMI Surakarta Programming Section
+Exercise number 1 for Polytechnic ATMI Surakarta programming section

 Using OOP for basic learning